 SCBS 6405.
-Social and Behavioral Dimensions of Health Disparities.
+Disparities in Health.

 3 SCH.
 An advanced seminar for doctoral students in public health.
 The course objective is to provide students with instruction and hands-on experience in understanding the social and behavioral factors associated with ethnic, racial and gender disparities in health.
 Issues to be addressed include: income inequality and health, discrimination, social justice and health, transforming economic conditions and health, and cultural incompetence in health care.
-Research on health disparities will be examined taking into consideration an array of social, political and economic forces.
+Research on health disparities will be examined taking into consideration an array of social, political and economic forces